sabre-io/sabre.io/source/dav/clients/ical.md

 ### Subscriptions

 iCal allows server-side management of calendar subscriptions.
-This allows a user to store their iCal feeds on a server, and have them stay in sync accross different clients.
+This allows a user to store their iCal feeds on a server, and have them stay in sync across different clients.

 In OS X 10.7 and 10.8 new subscriptions are created using a `MKCOL` method.
 The